minidomo/Mini-Bot/README.md

 # Mini Bot (Work-In-Progress)
-I was made this for my friend's server for fun and experience.
+I made this for my friend's server for fun and experience.
 I currently host this on my own PC using [Node.js](https://nodejs.org/en/).
 Important Note: `template.json` is a template for what `settings.json` should look like.
 Rename `template.json` to `settings.json` or create a new `settings.json` file and fill whichever values you need, **especially the token**.
 ## Commands